Vinod-Kumar-R/AutomationTesting/README.md

  3. Object Repository for storing the DOM element are support in 2 way and it configurable
     1. CSV file
 	2. MySql Database
- 4. Integration bewteen JIRA and Automation Framwork (where test script are fetched from Jira test management).
+ 4. Integration bewteen JIRA and Automation Framework (where test script are fetched from Jira test management).
  5. Extent Report and KLOV Report (historical) for Autoamtion Test Result.
  6. Summary e-mail report of Automation Script.
  7. Jenkins Integration for Continous CI/CD.